Qt

 Sample

-BugSplat has developed a sample application that demonstrates a cross-platform Qt crash reporting solution with Crashpad.
-The MyQtCrasher sample application provides a good starting point for developers wishing to capture crashes on Windows, macOS, and Linux.
-Additionally, the sample provides symbol upload scripts that you can incorporate into your build tools in order to generate crash reports with fully symbolicated call stacks
+BugSplat has developed a sample application demonstrating a cross-platform Qt crash reporting solution with Crashpad.
+The MyQtCrasher sample application provides a good starting point for developers wishing to capture Windows, macOS, and Linux crashes.
+Additionally, the sample provides symbol upload scripts that you can incorporate into your build tools to generate crash reports with fully symbolicated call stacks

 The MyQtCrasher sample application is available on GitHub.